MArKkwanGuan/mmdet-GCD/README.md

-# A Normalized Gaussian Wasserstein Distance for Tiny Object Detection
+#  Gaussian Combined Distance: A Generic Metric for Object Detection

 This is the official code for the [GCD].
 The method is accepted by the GRSL in 2025.